oracle/truffleruby/doc/user/polyglot.md

 embedded in a Java application via the Graal SDK, TruffleRuby will be automatically configured to work more cooperatively within another application.
 This includes options such as not installing an interrupt signal handler, and using the IO streams from the Graal SDK.
+It also turns on the single-threaded mode, as described above.

 This can be turned off even when embedded, with the `embedded` option (`--ruby.embedded=false` from another launcher, or